vendia/blog/resources/3-legged-stool.md

       Included:

-      - Strengths and weaknesses of APIs, databases, and blockchains
-      - How Vendia Share brings them together
-      - What this means for data sharing between two orgs
-      - How you can get started today
+      - Strengths and weaknesses of APIs, databases, and blockchains - How Vendia Share brings them together - What this means for data sharing between two orgs - How you can get started today
     formId: 18dac822-7e97-4800-ac04-70e23d3d6384
     formTitle: Download the paper
+    theme: White
+resourceType: white-papers
 seo:
   title: "Three-legged stool: test"
+  description: How Vendia Share remakes the building blocks of modern IT
+    infrastructure into secure, compliant real-time data sharing across business networks.
-updatedBy: Hugues Tennier
+updatedBy: Caroll Casbeer
-updatedAt: 2022-11-29T03:34:44.626Z
+updatedAt: 2022-11-30T21:44:53.894Z
 ---